1 – OXFAM TRAILWALKER

 Oxfam Trailwalker is a challenge where teams of 4 people walk 100 km within 30 hours (no relay) and raise a minimum of 1 500 € for to support Oxfam’s France actions.

-Oxfam Trailwalker 2022 in Dieppe will be held on 2nd and 3rd July 2022 in Normandie.
+Oxfam Trailwalker 2023 in Dieppe will be held on 1st and 2nd July 2023 in Normandy.

 2 – ORGANISATION

 Oxfam Trailwalker is managed by Oxfam France – 62 bis avenue Parmentier 75011 Paris.

 Oxfam France is a member of Oxfam confederation.
 This confederation is composed by 19 independent charitable organisations focusing on the alleviation of global poverty, founded in 1942 and led by Oxfam International.
 It is a major nonprofit group with an extensive collection of operations.

 Oxfam France started in 1988.
 Its missions are to inform, increase public awareness & mobilize citizens.
 Oxfam France’s work in advocacy and research focuses on Economic Justice (especially tax revenue in developing countries, ODA, tax heavens and innovative financing), Agriculture (speculation and food prizes, biofuels, land grabbing, trade rules), protecting civilians, and health.